Flower

 Soil

-Well-draining sandy soil is ideal.
-They thrive in slightly acidic to neutral soils, and commercial potting soil for flowering plants works well.
+Well-drained sandy soil is ideal, preferably slightly acidic to neutral.
+Commercial potting soil works well.

 Fertilizer